TrajanoRanielly/Hacktoberfest/README.md

 ## Template

+**When contributing please follow the below guide.**

-Replace the variables that are wrap between {}
+Replace the variables that are wrap between {}. *Please also remember to order your verses in alphabetical order.*

 **{book} {chapter}:{verses} ({version}) -** `1` {verse1} `2` {verse2}